hossamzee/geoqassim/readme.md

 - Add alternative text to every image in the website.
 - Fix the issue of the Youtube title, it seems to be duplicated.
 - Reserve/Register a domain.
+- Update the weather box to import more information like Foreca.

 # Future Improvements